vronizor/vronizor.github.io/_posts/2022-02-10-getting-started-simon-radio.md

 # [1] "1800"
 ```

 `str_glue` from `stringr` is great because it let's you refer to variables directly in the string using curly brackets.
-However, since our regex code also needs the curly brackets to know how many digits to expect, I had double the curly brackets around the 4.
+However, since our regex code also needs the curly brackets to know how many digits to expect, I had to double the curly brackets around the 4.

 The rest of the mp3 name doesn't seem to have much to it and we may store it as is.